fortrabbit/help/docs/dns-troubleshooting.md

 ---

 template:      article
-reviewed:      2020-10-22
+reviewed:      2020-10-29
 title:         Domain issues
 naviTitle:     Domain issues
-excerpt:       What you may want to know about our 404 errors.
+excerpt:       Troubleshooting DNS issues
 lead:          'DNS is hard.
-This article aims helping you - the developer - solving common problems when connecting a domain to your fortrabbit App.'
+This article aims to help you - the developer - solving common problems when connecting a domain to your fortrabbit App.'
 group:         troubleshooting
 stack:         all
 dontList:      false